tisztamo/Junior/prompt/task/feature/implement.md

 Implement the following feature!

-- Write a plan before the implementation!
+- Write a plan first, only implement after the plan is ready!
 - Create new files when needed!
-- When a file is larger than 25 lines or can be splitted logically, split it!
+- Every js js file should only export a single function!

 Requirements:

 <%= requirements %>

-Test: this should show the .gitignore in the prompt: <%= testkey %>